moebiussurfing/ofworks/ofGen.md

 ### Templates can mean any mix of:
 - Code Editors: `Zed`, `VSCode`
 - Build Systems: `chalet`
-- Both: `XCode`
+- Both (Code Editor & Build System): `XCode`

 ### ofGen
-- `ofgen open` will open the first template in your list that is a code editor.
+- `ofgen open` ➜ Will open the first template in your list that is a code editor.
-- `ofgen buildrun` will use the first build system listed.
+- `ofgen buildrun` ➜ Will use the first build system listed.

+---

-Example if using `of.yml`:
+### Example if using `of.yml`:

 ```yaml
 templates: [macos, zed, chalet]